 Furry carrots?
 Twisted roots?
 It might be aster yellows phytoplasma!

-The bacteria that cause this disease reproduce in leafhoppers, root knot nematodes, and in the phloem of susceptible plants.
-These bacteria help leafhoppers and nematodes to live longer, but in our plants, the opposite it true.
+The bacteria that cause this disease reproduce in leafhoppers, root-knot nematodes, and the phloem of susceptible plants.
+These bacteria help leafhoppers and nematodes live longer, but the opposite is true for our plants.
 As bacterial populations grow, they block the flow of sap, water, plant hormones, and nutrients within our plants, causing chlorosis (yellowing) and distortion.